siphosethu1998/the_odin_project_clone/README.md

 # The Odin project clone
-- This is the landing page of the odin project that i cloned
+- This is a clone website of theodinproject website

 # Tech stack
 - React